 - 50 credits of upper division (300- and 400-level) coursework (upper division courses counting toward major or general university requirements may count toward this requirement)

 * Students who first enrolled in college prior to Autumn 1985 are exempt from this requirement.

 ** Writing-intensive coursework may also count toward the Humanities, Social Science or Natural Science requirements.

 Do you want have questions about the major or the application process?
 Do you want to check the status of an application you've already submitted to UW Tacoma?
-For answers to these questions and get more information about the program, contact the Urban Studies advisor:
+For answers to these questions and get more information about any of our degrees, contact the Urban Studies advisor: